-I have to admit, until I began the review for Emeril’s newest cookbook, Sizzling Skillets and other One-Pot Wonders, I had not made Bolognese in years.
+I haven’t made Bolognese in years.
 It is has not been a go-to recipe for me.
-I am not sure if it was due to the thousands of recipes running through my head, or because I thought that it was just another boring meat sauce.
-Either way, I am so glad that I decided to make Bolognese last week, and an even better decision, was to make it again just two days later as I hosted my sons high school cross country team’s pasta dinner.
+I am not sure if it was due to the thousands of other recipes running through my head, or because I thought that it was just another boring meat sauce.
+Either way, I am so glad that I decided to come up with a recipe for Bolognese as I hosted my sons high school cross country team’s pasta dinner, and they loved it!

 - 2 medium onions, finely chopped

 - 1/4 cup extra-virgin olive oil

 - 1/4 pound pancetta or slab bacon, finely chopped